phillycocoa/website/content/podcast/_index.md

 PhillyCocoa Presents Side Project Spotlight is a podcast for app builders, documenting the process of producing real apps for the Apple App Store.

-<h2>This episode list is no longer updated.
-Please visit our [podcast website](https://podcast.phillycocoa.org) to access our audio back catalog and subscribe on a variety of services.</h2>
+## This episode list is no longer updated.
+Please visit our [podcast website](https://podcast.phillycocoa.org) to access our audio back catalog and subscribe on a variety of services.

 ## Archived Episodes